Table of Contents

 }

-The third example is completely deleting a field.
+The third example is about completely deleting a field.
 For example, you don’t like the Email field and want to remove it.
 Simply pick the following code and put it into functions.php file, in which we are already doing code.

 add_filter( 'woocommerce_checkout_fields' , 'custom_override_checkout_fields' );